 Narcissists are incredibly damaging to those around them, often leaving the narcissists targets with mental health problems, emotional problems, physical challenges, financial difficulties narcissist over time, places, self-doubt, low self-esteem, depression, fear, anxieties, illnesses, CPTSD, OCD, and many other issues within their target.

 Through the gaslighting, which is an insidious form of mental abuse, causing the victim to doubt their own sanity.
-To blame-shifting, where the narcissist will downplay or outright deny any of their behaviours and exaggerate all yours.
+To blame-shifting, where the narcissist will downplay or outright deny any of their toxic behaviours and exaggerate or make up any of yours.
 That with their ability to invalidate and intimidate those around them, leaving people questioning everything about their own behaviour, blaming themselves, and making endless excuses for the narcissist behaviour.

 This often takes time, especially if you had a narcissist parent.